aravindet/aravindet.github.io/smush.md

 More about this later in the section on blocks.

-<h3>Identifiers.</h3> Smush identifier names can be either wordlike ([a-z_][a-z0-9_]*) or symbolike  (composed entirely of punctuation) but cannot mix words and punctuation.
+**Identifiers.** Smush identifier names can be either wordlike ([a-z_][a-z0-9_]*) or symbolike  (composed entirely of punctuation) but cannot mix words and punctuation.
 All wordlike strings are valid identifiers - there are no reserved keywords.
 However symbolike identifiers are more restricted.

 The following characters cannot be used at all: